IndomieGorengSatu/Mie/README.md

-## I’ve just been reading a book about anti-gravity, it’s impossible to put down!
+## Did you hear that David lost his ID in prague?
+Now we just have to call him Dav.